xushizhou/xushizhou.github.io/_pages/about.md

 # Welcome

-Hello, I'm **Shizhou Xu**, a postdoctoral scholar at the University of California, Davis.
+Hello, I'm **Shizhou Xu**, a postdoctoral researcher at the University of California, Davis.
 My research focuses on the interdisciplinary area between **mathematics** and **machine learning**, particularly in **probability theory**, **optimal transport**, and **trustworthy AI**.

-My recent work addresses fairness in machine learning using mathematical techniques such as optimal transport combined with learning models such as GANs and transformers.
+My recent work focuses on the following areas: AI trustworthiness (privacy, unlearning, fairness, robustness), neural optimal transport, multi-modal learning, statistical inference, and LLMs (temperature control and unlearning).

 I am actively seeking opportunities where I can continue to contribute to advancing machine learning through rigorous mathematical frameworks.